Choosing Your Event Format

 Number of participants

 Could holding your event virtually or hybrid allow for more people to attend?
-This certainly seems to be the case at the moment with travel globally still an ever changing mine field.
-However, this could have always been the case, holding a virtual event (or with virtual elements) opens it up to attendees who may have been unable to afford to travel, those who can’t due to other commitment and those who may find physical events hard to access.
+This certainly seems to be the case at the moment with travel globally still an ever-changing minefield.
+However, this could have always been the case, holding a virtual event (or with virtual elements) opens it up to attendees who may have been unable to afford to travel, those who can’t due to other commitments and those who may find physical events hard to access.

 It might also be worth considering the potential for a hybrid event in some situations.
-Could all the UK delegates for example gather in the London office and watch the same stream as the American employees who have gathered in their offices?
-This could allow for networking regionally and more constructive break out sessions than in everyone was completely virtual.
+Could all the UK delegates, for example, gather in the London office and watch the same stream as the US employees who have gathered in their offices?
+This could allow for networking regionally and more constructive break out sessions than if everyone was completely virtual.

-Particularly prevalent at the moment is the ever-changing travel restrictions, this can affect the cost of travel (extra tests, isolation hotels) as well as the time and stress involved for those travelling.
-Although confidence is building and more people are travelling both for business and pleasure it is definitely still something to bear in mind when inviting attendees to your event.
+At the moment, the ever-changing travel restrictions can affect the cost of travel (extra tests, isolation hotels) as well as the time and stress involved for those travelling.
+Although confidence is building and more people are travelling both for business and pleasure, it's definitely still something to bear in mind when inviting attendees to your event.